 He denies any sexual intent.
 He is a happily married man, having been married to the same woman for 48 years.

 As to the claims that he gave a hug to Rita Evans, an employee of the Par Plan (the Village's Insurance carrier), he denies any sexual intent.
 Further, Rita Evans, in written answers to questions from Mr. Gibbs, does not support the Chief's claim.

 It does not appear that the Chief notified the Village of this complaint in a timely fashion as the Village's sexual harassment policy provides, in Section 17-3(b) that a victim of sexual harassment "shall immediately report all incidents to any supervisor."

-Further, Clark’s hug of Rita Evans was not described by her the same as what the Chief described.
-Further still, if anyone could complain of that action, it would be Rita Evans who has not filed any
+Further, Clark's hug of Rita Evans was not described by her the same as what the Chief described.
+Further still, if anyone could complain of that action, it would be Rita Evans who has not

 Taking all of this into account, I do not find that this action on Clark's part created a severe or pervasive hostile work environment and, therefore, the conduct does not amount to sexual harassment.